haplionheart/rc-car-doc/docs/source/hardware-system/motor-driver.rst

 Also note that motor drivers use "H-Bridge" circuits to control a motor's spin direction.
 The L298N contains two H-Bridge circuits, allowing motor A and B's directions to be controlled independently.

+The interactive demo below shows how H-Bridges work by using Motor A's inputs as an example.

+.. raw:: html
+    :file: ../_demos_/h-bridge-demo.html

 ..
     Want to have an infographic of how these H-Bridges work